mollyincali/whatsinyourcart/README.md

 - Even with the information above we are dealing with imbalanced classes, only about 25% of orders have bananas

-- Lets look at the progession of accuracy and our F1 score over different models
+- Let’s look at the progression of accuracy and our F1 score over different models

 ![title](images/banana1.png)
 - The above image tells me I'm predicting fairly well on whether or not your cart has a Banana.
 The F1 score takes into account both false positives and false negatives, which may be a better indicator of how well my model is doing with this imbalanced class

 - One trick for imbalanced classes is to add more data, so let's do it!

-- Lets pull in every order we have in our data set and made sure both the training and test data have the same amount of Banana and non-Banana carts (don't worry we did that in the previous examples)
+- Let's pull in every order we have in our data set and made sure both the training and test data have the same amount of Banana and non-Banana carts (don't worry we did that in the previous examples)

 - We'll also try out a Gradient Boost Model on this larger data set

 ![title](images/banana2.png)

-- With more data we still have imbalanced classes, but these models perform fairly close to how they did with the smaller data set.
+- With more data, we still have imbalanced classes, but these models perform fairly close to how they did with the smaller data set.

-- Our Gradient Boost Model wasn't as helpful as I thought it maybe.
+- Our Gradient Boost Model wasn't as helpful as I thought it might be.

 # Supervised Machine Learning
 ### Organic